Other scientists and scholars' introductions, in full length,

 - The staff of The Royal National Library of Denmark, and the staff of Dep.
 II of

-the Copenhagen University Library; - Construction of Computer Programmes: Laurids Pedersen, Nysted, DK;
+the Copenhagen University Library; - Construction of Computer Programs: Laurids Pedersen, Nysted, DK;

 - Astronomical Computer Calculations: Jarl Hansen, Macro Systems Internet, Coín, Spain.
 OvS.